 - Food and wine tours, including tasting at cellar doors and cruising for green shell mussels

 - Wine touring by vehicle or by bicycle — over 120 wineries and 30 cellar doors

 - Visits of Omaka Aviation Heritage Centre and classic cars

 - Enjoy a spa day at your resort in the Sounds

 Best Time of Year to visit Marlborough Region, New Zealand:

-Like almost everywhere else in New Zealand, the weather is temperate enough that you can enjoy yourself at any time of year.
-However, if swimming is important to you, then you’ll want to go in mid to late summer after the water has warmed up — January through March.
-If you’re here for food and wine, then consider attending the world-famous Marlborough Wine & Food Festival in February each year.
-To avoid crowds, come here in winter when you’ll be able to get more personalized attention from the winemakers and more peace and quiet in the Sounds.
+Like almost everywhere in New Zealand, the weather is temperate enough to enjoy yourself any time of year.
+However, if swimming is important to you, you’ll want to go mid to late summer after the water has warmed up — January through March.
+If you’re here for food and wine, consider attending the world-famous Marlborough Wine & Food Festival each year in February.
+To avoid crowds, come here in winter when you’ll get more personalized attention from the winemakers and more peace and quiet in the Sounds.

 Whatever your reason for coming here, we recommend avoiding the peak holiday period from late December through January, when school holidays cause locals to fill many of the accommodations and availability becomes challenging to find.
 If you must travel during the holidays, then book early — at least nine months in advance is recommended.

 Are you ready to go to the Marlborough?